FedericoStra/sorting_explorer/README.md

-It is inspired by the similar project [https://github.com/FedericoStra/Sorting](https://github.com/FedericoStra/Sorting), which compares the performance of various sorting algorightms written in `C`.
+It is inspired by the similar project [https://github.com/FedericoStra/Sorting](https://github.com/FedericoStra/Sorting), which compares the performance of various sorting algorithms written in `C`.

 Current status
 --------------